-How big can stars get?
-And how do these monster stars get so big?
 When speaking of bigness among stars, you have to define your terms.
+There are very heavy stars.
+And there are gigantic stars, in terms of sheer physical size.
 The heaviest star is thought to be R136a1.
 It’s 265 times more massive than our sun – nearly twice as massive as what astronomers thought was possible.
-It’s the most massive star known at this time (February 2015).
+It’s the most massive star known at this time.
 But there are more ways than one to measure stars’ bigness.
-In terms of sheer physical size, another exceedingly large star is UY Scuti.
+In terms of sheer physical size, the star UY Scuti is considered the biggest known.
 It’s only 30 times the sun’s mass, but has a radius more than 1,700 greater than the sun.
 Follow the links below to learn more about these monster stars.

 R136a1 is the heaviest star, with 265 times the sun’s mass.
 Located in the Large Magellanic Cloud – some 160,000 light-years away – R136a1 is what’s known as a Wolf–Rayet star.
 Its surface temperature is over 100,000 degrees F. It’s also the most luminous star known at more than 7 million times the luminosity of our sun.

 For decades, theories have suggested that no stars can be born by ordinary processes above 150 solar masses.
 So how did R136a1 and stars like it grow so large?
 And why aren’t monster stars scattered throughout space?

 One idea is that supermassive stars like R136a1 form through mergers of multiple stars.
 In 2012, astronomers at the University of Bonn suggested the the ultramassive stars in the Large Magellanic Cloud – such as R136a1 – were created lighter stars in tight double-star systems merged.